CV vs Resume: Key Differences [+ Examples]

 Curriculum Vitae Sample

-As you can see, what goes on a CV is very detailed and comprehensive: many sections, no bullet points, just plain text (after all, CV meaning is a course of life, no wonder it’s that long!).
+As you can see, what goes on a CV is very detailed and comprehensive: many sections, no bullet points, just plain text (after all, the CV abbreviation comes from the phrase Curriculum Vitae which means a course of life, so no wonder it’s that long!).
+A sheer emanation to the commitment of being a lifelong learner.

 Below you’ll see a full list of sections you may use when writing a CV: